5G-MAG/rt-5gms-application-function/README.md

 ```

 The not found response can be tested using a different provisioningSessionId string to the value in the
 provisioningSessionId key in the configuration YAML file.
-For example
+For example:

 ```bash
 curl -v http://127.0.0.22:7777/3gpp-m5/v2/service-access-information/does_not_exist